Shapes are not enough: CONSERVAttack and its use for finding vulnerabilities and uncertainties in machine learning applications: Method: CONSERVAttack

 where $C_\text{clean}$ and $C_\text{adv}$ denote the correlation matrices of the original and perturbed inputs, respectively.
 The normalization by $\lVert C_\text{clean} \rVert_F$ expresses the change relative to the magnitude of the clean correlation matrix.

 The Frobenius norm of a matrix $A$ is defined as

 where $A \in \mathbb{R}^{m \times n}$ and $a_{ij}$ denotes the entry in the $i$-th row and $j$-th column.

-After computing the JSD and $\Delta\text{FN}$ for each candidate perturbation of each feature, we select the perturbation that minimizes a custom loss function.
+After computing $D_{\mathrm{JS}}$ and $\Delta_F$ for each candidate perturbation of each feature, we select the perturbation that minimizes a custom loss function.

 where $\alpha$ and $\beta$ hyperparameters controlling the relative weight of the two constraints.
 This is done for a pre-defined amount of iterations $n_{it}$.
-Moreover, setting \texttt{nc} = \texttt{True} allows the algorithm to skip an update entirely whenever no candidate modification satisfies the required bounds on the JSD variation < $\max_{\mathrm{JSD}_t}$ and the FN change $\max_{\Delta \mathrm{FN}_t}$, both of which are user-configurable hyperparameters.
+Moreover, setting \texttt{nc} = \texttt{True} allows the algorithm to skip an update entirely whenever no candidate modification satisfies the required bounds on the $D_{\mathrm{JS}}$ variation < $\max_{\mathrm{D_{\mathrm{JS}}}_t}$ and the Frobenius Norm change $\max_{\Delta \mathrm{FN}_t}$, both of which are user-configurable hyperparameters.

 Moreover, throughout the optimization we maintain a dynamic boolean mask that tracks whether a given event already successfully fools the model under attack.
 By default, the flag $\mathrm{opt}_{af}$ (optimize already fooled events) is set to \texttt{False}.
 In this configuration, once an event achieves the adversarial objective (e.g., misclassification), it is excluded from further perturbations in subsequent iterations.
-However, these events are still included when computing dataset-level metrics such as the marginal feature distributions and inter-feature correlations, ensuring that the overall JSD and $\Delta$FN constraints continue to account for all data.
+However, these events are still included when computing dataset-level metrics such as the marginal feature distributions and inter-feature correlations, ensuring that the overall $D_{\mathrm{JS}}$ and $\Delta_F$ constraints continue to account for all data.
 This reduces unnecessary modifications to already successful adversarial examples while preserving accurate distributional monitoring.

 Alternatively, setting $\mathrm{opt}_{af}$ to \texttt{True} keeps such events within the perturbation loop.
-In this case, the algorithm continues to evaluate and apply candidate perturbations to already successful adversarial examples, aiming to reduce their contribution to the JSD and $\Delta$FN terms while maintaining their adversarial property.
+In this case, the algorithm continues to evaluate and apply candidate perturbations to already successful adversarial examples, aiming to reduce their contribution to $D_{\mathrm{JS}}$ and $\Delta_F$ terms while maintaining their adversarial property.
 This optional refinement step can therefore produce adversarial examples that remain effective while exhibiting smaller deviations in the monitored distributional and correlation-based metrics.